tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 * Ventilator mode is providing too much ventilation and/or the patient is hyperventilating --> hyperventilation --> respiratory alkalosis
 * --> Changes to ventilator modes and settings as well as sedation or even neuromuscular blockade are considerations to correct acid base disturbances.

-# Decreased cardiac output
-* Decreased venous return (preload) due to positive pressure from the ventilator (especially with high PEEP settings)
-* Decreased preload leads to decreased cardiac output

-# ~Question 8
-What is a possible cause of a low volume alarm?

-[WRONG] Patient needs suctioning
-[WRONG] Patient biting the tube
-[RIGHT] Ventilator circuitry disconnect

-# ~Question 9
-Which of the following will cause a high pressure alarm?

-[RIGHT] Secretions
-[WRONG] Disconnected ventilator tubing
-[WRONG] Hypoxia
-[WRONG] An ETT cuff leak

 # ~Question 10
 A patient presents with respiratory alkalosis, which action is appropriate?